 The Climate Tech category has been cooling over the past 6 years of tracked data.
 Total launches went from 33 in 2021 to 1 in 2026.

-Average engagement ratio across all Climate Tech launches sits at 0.30.
-Products above that threshold tend to serve a real, specific need.
-Products below it often entered a crowded market without sufficient differentiation.
+Average engagement ratio across all Climate Tech launches: 0.30.
+Products above that line tend to solve a specific, painful problem.
+Products below it often entered a crowded space without clear differentiation.

 Current year launches compared to the same period last year.
 Positive means more products launching.
 Negative means the category cooled.
 Neither is inherently good or bad.
 A mature category with fewer but better launches is often healthier than one flooding the market with clones.